-- 1. The Multilateral Evaluation Mechanism (MEM) is an instrument designed to measure the progress of actions taken by the 34 member states of the Organization of American States (OAS) to address the global drug problem and other related offenses. - 2.
-The Inter-American Drug Abuse Control Commission (CICAD), an OAS specialized agency, implemented this Mechanism in 1998, pursuant to a mandate from the Second Summit of the Americas held in Santiago, Chile in April 1988 and this mechanism was recognized at the Third Summit of the Americas in Quebec City in April 2001. - 3.
-The MEM is not only a diagnostic tool but has also become a vehicle for disseminating information on the progress achieved by individual and collective efforts of OAS member state governments, catalyzing hemispheric cooperation, promoting dialogue among member state government authorities, and precisely channeling assistance to areas requiring greater attention by optimizing resources. - 4.
-The evaluation reports cover the main subject areas contained in the 86-indicator MEM questionnaire: Institutional Building, Demand Reduction, Supply Reduction, and Control Measures, and are drafted by government experts designated by OAS member states.
-Each country is entitled to one main expert and alternate experts, with the specification that each country has only one voice, and experts do not participate in the evaluation of their own country. - 5.
-The Third Evaluation Round, covering the period 2003-2004, consisted of two stages: - a) Full evaluation including reports and recommendations on individual country and hemispheric progress in combating the drug problem in all its forms (reports published in June 2005), and - b) Evaluations on the implementation of recommendations including reports on the individual country and hemispheric progress in complying with the recommendations assigned during the full evaluation phase (reports published in June 2006). - 6.
-CICAD hereby publishes its third report on progress in implementing recommendations in each of 33(1) participating member states, as well as an overall Hemispheric perspective, which concludes the Third Evaluation Round of the Multilateral Evaluation Mechanism.

-(1) St. Vincent and the Grenadines was unable to participate in the second stage of the Third Evaluation Round due to lack of human resources and coordination difficulties within its internal structure.
+The Multilateral Evaluation Mechanism (MEM) is an instrument designed to measure the progress of actions taken by the 34 member states of the Organization of American States (OAS) to address the global drug problem and other related offenses.

+The Inter-American Drug Abuse Control Commission (CICAD), an OAS specialized agency, implemented this Mechanism in 1998, pursuant to a mandate from the Second Summit of the Americas held in Santiago, Chile in April 1988 and this mechanism was recognized at the Third Summit of the Americas in Quebec City in April 2001.

+The MEM is not only a diagnostic tool but has also become a vehicle for disseminating information on the progress achieved by individual and collective efforts of OAS member state governments, catalyzing hemispheric cooperation, promoting dialogue among member state government authorities, and precisely channeling assistance to areas requiring greater attention by optimizing resources.

+The evaluation reports cover the main subject areas contained in the 86-indicator MEM questionnaire: institutional building, demand reduction, supply reduction, and control measures, and are drafted by government experts designated by OAS member states.
+Each country is entitled to one main expert and alternate experts, with the specification that each country has only one voice, and experts do not participate in the evaluation of their own country.

+The Third Evaluation Round, covering the period 2003-2004, consisted of two stages:

+- a) Full evaluation-including reports and recommendations on individual country and hemispheric progress in combating the drug problem in all its forms (reports published in June 2005), and - b) Evaluations on the implementation of recommendations-including reports on the individual country and hemispheric progress in complying with the recommendations assigned during the full evaluation phase (reports published in June 2006).

+CICAD hereby publishes its third report on progress in implementing recommendations in each of 331 participating member states, as well as an overall Hemispheric perspective, which concludes the Third Evaluation Round of the Multilateral Evaluation Mechanism.